 - Have a conversation.
 Snacks and meals are a great time to bond with your little one.
 Plus, when she is talking and telling stories in between bites, she’s more likely to eat slower—allowing her time to recognize her hunger and fullness cues.
 Get her talking with open-ended questions such as, “What is the best thing that happened today?”

-- Talk about the foods she’s eating.
+- Make mealtime a teaching moment.
 Make your child more mindful of the foods she is eating by talking about them.
 Ask her about the colors and what the foods taste like, or talk about where different foods come from.
 It’s also good to remind her that the healthy foods she’s eating can make her grow strong and tall like Mommy or Daddy.

 - Talk to your child about how her belly feels.
 Encourage your child to pay attention to how full her tummy feels as she eats and to eat slowly so she can recognize her fullness cues.
 If she has a tendency to eat fast so that she can get back to playing, remind her that the toys can wait and that she needs to slow down and listen to her tummy.